TouK/nussknacker/docs/integration/KafkaIntegration.md

 ## Messaging

-To communicate with running Nussknacker's scenarios via Kafka sources and sinks you can use for example standard kafka-cli commands like `kafka-console-consumer`, `kafka-console-producer`, [kcat](https://github.com/edenhill/kcat), Confluent's `kafka-avro-console-consumer`, `kafka-avro-console-producer` commands for Confluent-based Avro encoded messages or graphical tools like [AKHQ](https://akhq.io).
+You can use standard kafka-cli commands like `kafka-console-consumer`, `kafka-console-producer`, [kcat](https://github.com/edenhill/kcat), Confluent's
+`kafka-avro-console-consumer`, `kafka-avro-console-producer` commands for Confluent-based Avro encoded messages or graphical tools like [AKHQ](https://akhq.io) to interact with kafka source and sink topics used in Nu scenarios.

-Be aware that Azure-based Avro encoded messages have a little different format than Confluent once - Schema ID is passed in headers instead of payload.
+Be aware that Azure-based Avro encoded messages have a little different format than Confluent - Schema ID is passed in headers instead of payload.
 It can be less supported by some available tools.
 See [Schema Registry comparison section](#schema-registry-comparison) for details.

 ### Message Payload